ianli/jquery-infinite-drag/README.md

 ###remove_buffer
 Tiles not shown in the view port and out of the perimether defined by margin will by removed after your scroll a some distance.
 This option allow to set how often the operation is done.
 Defaults to 10 tiles.

+###cleaning_enabled
+Affects `remove_buffer`.
+Default is `true`.
+If cleaning is disabled, tiles will never be removed from the DOM no matter how far you've scrolled from them.

 ###draggable_lib
 The name of the script doing the scrolling. by default it will check whenever you have jqueryUI or jquery.pep.js loaded.